Can developers survive without a good search in their editor? Who has never used the famous find and replace trick in one or multiple files?

 At that point, you might scream to your screen, violently shacked by extrem curiosity: what means the flag

 substitute command?
 It prevents Vim to display an error message when the pattern is not found in a file.

-What about doing a find and replace for the files in the working directory and the subdirectories?
-You need to populate the arglist as follows:
+What about doing a find and replace in the working directory and the subdirectories?
+You can populate the arglist as follow:

-You need to find and replace in the open buffer?
+You need to find and replace in the files in the buffer list?
 Easy!
 I expected you to have more difficult questions.
 You can execute:

 :bufdo %s/pattern/replace/ge | update